 He’s very clear in communicating the fact that the financial markets go through good times and bad.
 But if you are set up to be unshakeable, you will get through any financial scenario or economic crisis.

 It is never too late to do something about your financial situation.
 In keeping with my how to feel like a millionaire on a retirement budget series, I wanted to give you this report so that you too can review your situation and become unshakeable.

-So, when the market dips – which it will – I am unshakeable, thanks to Tony Robbins.
+So, even with the market dipping due to the various crises of recent years, I am unshakeable, thanks to Tony Robbins.
 And that’s the point.